 The investment objective of the Fund is to provide income and potential capital growth to investors through investments in one collective investment scheme, which invests in a diversified portfolio of global assets.
 The reportable operating segment derives its income by seeking investments to achieve targeted returns consummate with an acceptable level of risk within the portfolio.
-These returns consist of dividend income earned from investments and gains on the appreciation in the value of investments, which are derived from Luxembourg domiciled collective investment scheme.
+These returns consist of interest income and dividend income earned from investments and gains on the appreciation in the value of investments, which are derived from Ringgit-denominated deposits with licensed financial institutions in Malaysia and Luxembourg domiciled collective investment scheme.